craftercms/docs/source/reference/modules/studio/configuration/index.rst

 ^^^^^^^^^^^^^^
 Cache Settings
 ^^^^^^^^^^^^^^
-Here's the cache control settings for templates and assets:
+Here are the cache control settings for templates and assets:

 .. code-block:: yaml